Professional wrestling match types: Reverse battle royale

 Generally used in TNA/Impact Wrestling, a reverse battle royale begins with wrestlers surrounding the ring instead of inside it.
 At the start of the match they battle for half of them to get into the ring, at which point a standard last person standing wins the battle royale.

 The Cage Reverse Battle Royale is another TNA variation of this match type.
 This actually has three stages; It begins the first stage as an inside-out battle royale with 15 or more wrestlers involved.
-The first seven to enter the ring over the top cage will advance to the second stage which is a Gauntlet Match.
+The first seven to enter the ring over the top cage will advance to the second stage which is a gauntlet match.
 When it gets down to the final stage, only two wrestlers will battle in a singles match which is decided by pinfall or submission.

 Semi-final battle royale

 A semi-final battle royale consists of a battle royale where when a specific number of wrestlers are remaining, the match ends, and those that remain are placed in a standard wrestling match for the prize at stake.
+An example of this occurred on a January 2024 episode of NXT, where 20 women competed in a battle royal that became a Fatal 4-Way once there were four competitors remaining.

-In All Elite Wrestling, it is known as a Dynamite Dozen Battle Royale, as twelve competitors compete until it is reduced to two, and there is a subsequent episode where the final two compete, in this case, "AEW Dynamite Diamond Ring".
+In All Elite Wrestling (AEW), it is known as a Dynamite Dozen Battle Royale, as twelve competitors compete until it is reduced to two, and there is a subsequent episode where the final two compete, in this case, "AEW Dynamite Diamond Ring".

-In New Japan Pro-Wrestling, the 2021 New Japan Rumble at Wrestle Kingdom 15 was conducted as a semi-final battle royale.
+In New Japan Pro-Wrestling (NJPW), the 2021 New Japan Rumble at Wrestle Kingdom 15 was conducted as a semi-final battle royale.
 Chase Owens, Bad Luck Fale, Tetsuya Bushi, and Toru Yano were the final four that competed in a championship match the next day.

 Tag Team battle royale

 The tag team battle royale consist of designated tag teams of wrestlers with two members on the team.
 This match uses the normal battle royale rules, teams may be eliminated when either one or both partners are thrown over the top rope with both feet touching the floor.
 This match is conducted similarly to a battle royale but in these cases, both wrestlers are considered active at the same time and there are no tags using the tornado tag team stipulation.

-Also, another variation of the tag team battle royale was used during the 2011 WWE Draft on April 25, 2011; where the wrestler's team has to eliminate all members of the opposing team, much like an elimination tag team match where the losing wrestler of a team, who just got thrown over the ring ropes with both feet on the floor, must return to their locker room.
+This variation of the tag team battle royale was used during the 2011 WWE Draft on April 25, 2011; where the wrestler's team has to eliminate all members of the opposing team, much like an elimination tag team match where the losing wrestler of a team, who just got thrown over the ring ropes with both feet touching the floor, must return to their locker room.
 The team winner receives a #1 draft pick for their respective brand.
+Another notable version of this match was used at the WrestleMania XV as well.